Embeddable Widget

 • Depending on the person name scheme configured in your event settings, you can pass one or more of data-attendee-name-full-name, data-attendee-name-given-name, data-attendee-name-family-name, data-attendee-name-middle-name, data-attendee-name-title, data-attendee-name-calling-name, data-attendee-name-latin-transcription.
 If you don’t know or don’t care, you can also just pass a string as data-attendee-name, which will pre-fill the last part of the name, whatever that is.

 • data-invoice-address-FIELD will pre-fill the corresponding field of the invoice address.
-Possible values for FIELD are company, street, zipcode, city and country, as well as fields specified by the naming scheme such as name-title or name-given-name (see above). country expects a two-character country code.
+Possible values for FIELD are company, street, zipcode, city, country, internal-reference, vat-id, and custom-field, as well as fields specified by the naming scheme such as name-title or name-given-name (see above). country expects a two-character country code.

 • If data-fix="true" is given, the user will not be able to change the other given values later.
 This currently only works for the order email address as well as the invoice address.
 Attendee-level fields and questions can always be modified.
 Note that this is not a security feature and can easily be overridden by users, so do not rely on this for authentication.